TTTaevas/osu-api-v2-js/README.md

 - when a method requires another scope, it will be **explicit** about it in its documentation
 - ultimately, **the user is the one who decides which scopes they allow**, so code assuming they may have allowed no scope at all
 - scopes that have been allowed **can be checked at any time** through [the `scopes` property of your `api` object](https://osu-v2.taevas.xyz/classes/API.html#scopes)

+The TLDR of scopes: Use `identify` and `public`, add other scopes on top of that when necessary!

 #### Have a server ready to receive the authorization